nicopap/cuicui_layout/README.md

 if you do not use bevy's transform hierarchy.
 This also locks you into using bevy hierarchy for your Ui.

+## Understanding this repository

+This repository at <https://github.com/nicopap/cuicui_layout> contains several packages.
+One root package and further integration packages:

+- The root package, `cuicui_layout` defines a layouting algorithm that works on its own defined components.
+It doesn't even hard-code to update `Transform`.
+- `ui` contains integration with the bevy-native UI framework, `bevy_ui`
+- `sprite` on the other hand, integrates with bevy's 2D renderer, `bevy_sprite`.

 ## TODO

 - [X] Basic algorithm